Kanye stories are the best stories. Period.

 - The album was originally going to be made up of 10 tracks, each 10 minutes long.

-- "Runaway," at one point, was 20 minutes long, 15 of which featured Kanye singing and Pusha T was not on the song.
+- At one point, "Runaway" was 20 minutes long, 15 of which featured Kanye singing and Pusha T was not on the song.

 - "All of the Lights" was originally just Kanye, before Rihanna and The-Dream (and the various other uncredited vocalists) were added.